aubertc/bib-publication-list/README.md

 - [Updated](https://github.com/aubertc/bib-publication-list/commit/96fed3ad87cec534ca327c55a44a176fbb1c5e93) [DataTables](https://datatables.net/) to 1.13.1,
 - [Added support](https://github.com/aubertc/bib-publication-list/commit/4155d66a05e741443b545f0b207a51d970372d0c) for `doi` and `eprint` fields.
 - Changed some styles,
+- Improved example files,
-- Added support for French in addition to English.
+- Added support for French in addition to English,
+- Generally clarifying the documentation.

-This code is _poorly documented and maintained_, use at your own risk, and feel free to open issues or to reach out by email.
+Feel free to open issues or to reach out by email.
-You can see a demo [on my website](https://aubert.perso.math.cnrs.fr/#publicatio).

 The [previous fork](https://github.com/GioBonvi/bib-publication-list) added the following: